hzeller/augenmass/README.md

    * The loupe shows a magnified view of the area the mouse cursor is covering.
    * Double-click on a number to enter some value.
 The other lines are automatically re-calculated according to that factor.
+   * Right-click to either abort the current line or delete the closest line.
    * If you start the line exactly where another one stopped, the angle between the lines is indicated.
 The loupe functionality will help you match the points.
      ![Triangles...][angle-image]